Updated February 3, 2017

 - The main idea: Mickey Mouse and friends cause mischief throughout the beach-themed restaurant, stealing sips of milk and acting silly.
 This meal is very interactive and has proven to be one of the best available.

-- Current, general opinions suggest this meal is an excellent opportunity to meet both Mickey and Minnie without standing in line in the parks, which will save you about an hour in your park visit.
+- This meal is an excellent opportunity to meet both Mickey and Minnie without standing in line in the parks, which will save you about a half hour in your park visit.
 I agree.

 - Typical (but not guaranteed characters): Mickey, Minnie, Stitch, Pluto and Daisy.